-- A. To be eligible to compete in any official Toastmasters speech contest, a member must: - Be a paid member of a club in the aArea, dDivision, and dDistrict in which he or she is competing. - a) The club must also be in good standing. - b) A new, dual, or reinstated member must have dues and membership application current with World Headquarters. - 2.
-In addition, to be eligible to compete in the International Speech Contest, a member must: - a) Have completed six (6) speech projects in the Competent Communication manual or earned certificates of completion in Levels 1 and 2 of any path in the Toastmasters Pathways learning experience. - 1.
-However, a charter member of a club chartered less than one (1) year before the club contest is permitted to compete without having completed this requirement.
-The club must have officially chartered before the Area contest. - 2.
+- A. To be eligible to compete in any official Toastmasters speech contest, a member must: - 1.
+Be a paid member of a club in the area, division, and district in which he or she is competing. - a) The club must also be in good standing. - b) A new, dual, or reinstated member must have dues and membership application current with World Headquarters. - 2.
+In addition, to be eligible to compete in the International Speech Contest, a member must: - a) Have completed six speech projects in the Competent Communication manual or earned certificates of completion in Levels 1 and 2 of any path in the Toastmasters Pathways learning experience. - 1.
+However, a charter member of a club chartered less than one year before the club contest is permitted to compete without having completed this requirement.
+The club must have officially chartered before the area contest. - 2.
 Only members who joined Toastmasters prior to the rollout of Pathways in their region can apply speeches from the Competent Communication manual to speech contest eligibility. - 3.
 Maintain eligibility at all levels of any contest. - a) If at any level it is determined that a contestant was ineligible to compete at any previous level, the contestant must be disqualified.
 This disqualification must occur even if the ineligibility is discovered at a later level and has been corrected. - 4.
-The following are ineligible to compete in any Toastmasters speech contest: - a) A member serving as a voting judge or tiebreaking judge beyond the club level for a contest type in which the member is still competing or intends to compete - b) Incumbent iInternational officers and dDirectors - c) Region and dvisors or Region and dvisor applicants - d) District officers whose terms expire June 30: - 1.
-District dDirector - 2.
-Program Quality dDirector - 3.
-Club gGrowth dDirector - 4.
-Administration mManager - 5.
-Finance mManager - 6.
-Public FRelations Manager - 7.
-Division dDirector - 8.
-Area dDirector - e) International oofficer and dDirector candidates - f) Immediate pPast dDistrict dDirectors - g) District officers or candidates campaigning for elected positions for the term beginning the upcoming July 1 - h) Presenters of education sessions, contest chairs, contest Toastmasters, chief judges, and event committee chairs for the event at which the contest will be held, including aArea, dDivision, and dDistrict events, as well as the International Convention.
+The following are ineligible to compete in any Toastmasters speech contest: - a) A member serving as a voting judge or tiebreaking judge beyond the club level for a contest type in which the member is still competing or intends to compete - b) Incumbent international officers and directors - c) Region advisors or region advisor applicants - d) District officers whose terms expire June 30: - 1.
+District director - 2.
+Program quality director - 3.
+Club growth director - 4.
+Administration manager - 5.
+Finance manager - 6.
+Public relations manager - 7.
+Division director - 8.
+Area director - e) International officer and director candidates - f) Immediate past district directors - g) District officers or candidates campaigning for elected positions for the term beginning the upcoming July 1 - h) Presenters of education sessions, contest chairs, contest Toastmasters, chief judges and event committee chairs for the event at which the contest will be held, including area, division, and district events, as well as the International Convention